Available languages (partly under construction!):

 We presume that you have some basic knowledge of the Microsoft Windows operating system, like how to create folders and subfolders and how to access them, how to copy files or how to extract a zip file (or part of it) to a folder.
-We will refer to files with extensions like 'exe' or 'dll'.
-You don't have to know their meaning, but your Windows should be configured to display these extensions after the file name, separated by a dot, e. g. vpinball.exe or vpinmame.dll, so you can recognize them better.
+We will refer to files with extensions like 'exe' or 'vbs'.
+You don't have to know their meaning, but your Windows should be configured to display these extensions after the file name, separated by a dot, e. g. vpinball.exe or core.vbs, so you can recognize them better.
 If you don't see files with their extensions when you open a folder on your harddisk, consider to adapt your system setup accordingly.

 File compression, zip and rar files:

 In order to save disk space and download time, all tables for Visual Pinball (and Future Pinball as well) come as zip or rar files which have to be uncompressed.
-A complete guide to file (de)compression would exceed the intent of this tutorial, but Windows XP and higher versions contain the functionality to extract zip files without any additional software.
+A complete guide to file (de)compression would exceed the intent of this tutorial, but Windows contains the functionality to extract zip files without any additional software.
 Just start Windows Explorer, navigate to the zip file and double-click on it to see its content in a new window.
 Mark the file(s) you wish to extract and choose the 'Copy' command from the left hand side menu.
 You're asked for the destination.
 Navigate to the intended place (=destination folder) and validate the action.

 Alternatively you can just drag&drop single, multiple or all files from the opened source (=zip file folder) window to the target (= destination folder) window instead of the copy procedure described before.

 To be able to work with other compression formats than zip, like rar and 7z, you’ll need additional software.
 7-Zip is a compact and easy to use, but anyway powerful freeware tool that can handle zip and rar files and is more than suffcient for all uncompression tasks in VP and FP.

 Later in this guide we'll explain what files you will find inside the zip or rar and where to put them.